jessonfoo/p002/week_6/7_cultural_blog.md

 Go into as much depth feels comfortable for you.

-## Release 3: Submit
+## Release 3: Publish
-Link to your blog on the index of your github.io site and push your changes.
+Link to your blog on the index of your site and push your changes.

+Make sure the index of your site is maintained, nice, and professional.
+This is your face in the online community, so make it nice!

+## Release 4: Share!

 Share your blog on the google+ community under "Blog Posts!"
-Read others blogs.
-What did you like about them?
+Read others and see if you agree or disagree.
+Start a discussion on this topic.
+Consider sharing your blog post on Reddit as well.